DavidMichaelPena/SpringAngularRESTAPI/ReadMe.md

 # Soda REST API Demo

- simple SpringBoot Rest API with an Angular front-end that consumes and renders those URI resources. .
+ A simple SpringBoot Rest API with an Angular front-end that consumes and renders those URI resources.
  Documented with Swagger.

 ## Starting the back-end server:

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+$ mvn spring-boot:run

 ## starting the front-end server: